SumoLogic/sumologic-documentation/docs/api/collector-management/collector-api-methods-examples.md

    </td>
    <td>0 (collects all data)
    </td>
    <td>Only collect data from files with a modified date more recent than this timestamp, specified as milliseconds since epoch.
+(Note that if you set this property to a timestamp that overlaps with data that was previously ingested on a source, it may result in duplicated data to be ingested into Sumo Logic.)
    </td>
    <td>Modifiable
    </td>